dmitriy-tverdokhlibov/dmitriy-tverdokhlibov/README.md

 ### Hi there 👋
-- I'm currently studying Java and Spring stack
+🌱 I’m currently learning  Java and Spring stack
-- 📫 How to reach me:
+📫 How to reach me:
       Telegram <b>@dmk_t</b>